roman-milk/roman-milk.github.io/the-wedding-planner.md

  Jake opened the book, leafed through the pages and then looked at her in confusion.
 "It is nothing but a bunch of pages with check marks on them?"

  "But each one of those check marks has significance.
 Each mark represents a guy that I fucked after catching you with that slut at the beach.
 Remember how I always wanted you to eat my pussy before we had sex?
 Every time you licked my pussy one of those check marks had been in it just hours before your tongue got there.
 All of those check marks made you a cock sucker by proxy."
-Report_Story #2